-^{304.} FLA.
+313. FLA.
 STAT.
-ANN. § 742.15(2) (West, Westlaw through laws and joint resolutions in effect from the 2022 2nd Reg.
-Sess. & Spec.
-A, C & D Sess. of the 27th Leg.).
+ANN. § 742.15(2) (West, Westlaw through the 2024 1st Reg.
+Sess.).

-^{305.} The contention that only lesbian couples with fertility issues would need a surrogate is overly presumptive; surrogacy is an avenue of reproduction that may be chosen for a wide array of reasons.
+314. The contention that only lesbian couples with fertility issues would need a surrogate is overly presumptive; surrogacy is an avenue of reproduction that may be chosen for a wide array of reasons.
+Indeed, the narrowing of those possibilities is precisely the reason that Florida is a restrictive jurisdiction.